 A year into the pandemic, emotional well-being continues to stay top of mind as we navigate a world that feels like it’s continuously changing yet staying the same.
 In a recent survey, 40% of working Americans reported battling burnout, while 81% reported mental health issues related to the pandemic.
-And when employees are stressed, depressed and burnt out, it can negatively impact every aspect of their work, from performance and productivity to communication with colleagues.
+When employees are stressed, depressed and burnt out, it can negatively impact every aspect of their work, from performance and productivity to communication with colleagues.

 Here are three ways employers can support employee emotional well-being in 2021 and beyond: